-- Leave your bread out for a few hours or place it on a tray at 350 degrees for about 8 minutes to slightly dry it out.
+- Leave your bread out for a few hours or place it on a tray at 350˚F for about 8 minutes to slightly dry it out.

-- Spray a 9x13 inch baking dish.
-Layer half of the bread cubes in the pan and top with all of the cream cheese and 2 cups of blueberries.
-Top with remaining bread.
+- Grease a 9x13 inch baking dish.
+Layer half of the bread cubes in the pan.
+Top with the cream cheese half of the blueberries.
+Top with remaining bread and blueberries.

-- Zest and juice the lemon.
-In a bowl, stir together the eggs, milk and syrup until well mixed.
-Add the lemon zest and half of the lemon juice.
+- In a bowl, stir together the eggs, milk, syrup and lemon zest until well mixed.
 Pour over the bread cubes, cover with foil and refrigerate overnight.

 - Remove the casserole from the fridge about 45-60 minutes before baking.
-Preheat the oven to 350 degrees F. Bake covered 30 minutes.
-Remove foil and bake an additional 30-40 minutes.
-Ensure the center is cooked before removing from the oven.
+Preheat the oven to 350°F.

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)